satyam671/Tune-Pipeline-Music-Streaming-Data-Warehouse/Redshift_IaC_README.md

     usage: Redshift_Cluster_IaC.py [-h] -c  -d  [-v]

     A Redshift cluster IaC (Infrastructure as Code).
-It creates IAM role for the Redshift, creates security group and sets up ingress parameters.
-Finally spin- up a redshift cluster.
+It creates an IAM role for the Redshift creates a security group and sets up ingress parameters.
+Finally, spin- up a redshift cluster.

     required arguments:
-      -c , --create      True or False.
-Create IAM roles, security group and redshift cluster if ie does not exist.
+      -c, --create      True or False.
+Create IAM roles, security groups and redshift cluster if it does not exist.
-      -d , --delete      True or False.
-Delete the roles, securitygroup and cluster.
+      -d, --delete      True or False.
+Delete the roles, security group and cluster.
 WARNING: Deletes the Redshift cluster, IAM role and security group.

     optional arguments:
-      -v , --verbosity   Increase output verbosity.
-Default set to DEBUG.
+      -v, --verbosity   Increase output verbosity.
+The default is set to DEBUG.

 ### How to run
 Create a new cluster: